veit/jupyter-tutorial/docs/productive/git/reverting.rst

-``$ git reset [--hard] [target reference]`` switches from the current branch to the target reference and leaves the difference as an uncommitted change, e.g.
+``$ git reset [--hard] [target reference]`` switches from the current branch to the target reference and leaves the difference as an uncommitted change, for example

    .. code-block:: console